Sage-Bionetworks/portalsDocs/articles/using_synapse_as_an_oauth_server.md

   }
 ```

 Following the user's consent, Synapse will redirect back to your specified redirect URI with an authorization code and your 'state' data.
 You can then exchange the authorization code for a ID token and access token in the standard way.
-Here is an example using cUrl:
+Here is an example using `curl`:

 ```
 curl -H "Authorization:Basic XXXXXXXXXXX" -X POST "https://repo-prod.prod.sagebase.org/auth/v1/oauth2/token?grant_type=authorization_code&redirect_uri=<redirect URI>&code=<authorization code>

 ```
 where `<redirect URI>` is as before and `<authorization code>` is the value returned to your application by Synapse.
 The request is authorized using the `client_id` and `client_secret` provided by Synapse, encoded in the header in the standard way: joined with a ':' separator and base 64 encoded.
 Synapse responds with an ID Token and access token:

 ```